Skip to content

 daqq is a chain of blocks.
 Each block is roughly one tick of the system clock.
 Inside every block, every node in the network runs identical logic, so they all agree on what just happened.

 Every 50 blocks the network produces one fresh, unpredictable 256-bit random seed, agreed on by all nodes.
 That window of 50 blocks is called a round.
-The seed is what participants use to do the actual work — currently, generating an identical random quantum circuit and recording its theoretical output distribution on-chain.
+The seed is what participants feed into a quantum algorithm — every node runs the same algorithm with the same seed, and each node records its own result on-chain so the network can be compared and audited.

 flowchart LR